toddcircle/ifruit/README.md

 cd ~/Downloads/ifruit-main

-sudo cp -r logo-mac-style /usr/share/plymouth/themes
+sudo cp -r ifruit /usr/share/plymouth/themes

 After copying, get a list of the installed themes with the following command: